ACCELERATOR MINI-GRANT PROGRAM

 -

 Yes, you can apply for both the Coaching Mini-Grant and the Strategic Capital Mini-Grant, but you can only submit one application for each.
-You can request to work with one or multiple coaches in your Coaching application.
-However, you can only request to fund one project or purchase in your Strategic Capital application.
 Applying for both mini-grants does not increase or decrease your chances of being selected.
 Each application will be reviewed independently and considered on its own merits.
-We encourage you to be intentional in deciding which mini-grant(s) to apply for by considering which would have the most meaningful impact for your farm and what makes sense to execute within the timing confines of the mini-grant.
+However, you will only be awarded one of the mini-grants, so we encourage you to be intentional in deciding which mini-grant(s) to apply for by considering which would have the most meaningful impact for your farm and what makes sense to execute within the timing confines of the mini-grant.

 -

-Strategic Capital applications will be reviewed after the application deadline on August 22.
-You can expect to hear back from the Georgia Organics team by August 29.
+Strategic Capital and Coaching applications will be reviewed after the application deadline on August 23.
+You can expect to hear back from the Georgia Organics team by September 1.

 -